-Individuals with a disability who are in need of accommodations in order to participate in our programs may contact the university at 505 454-3188, TTY at 505 454-3003 or in writing to the Office of Disability Services, New Mexico Highlands University, Las Vegas, New Mexico 87701.
+Individuals with a disability who are in need of accommodations in order to participate in our programs may contact the university at 505.454.3188, TTY at 505.454.3003 or in writing to the Office of Disability Services, New Mexico Highlands University, Las Vegas, New Mexico 87701.

-For the full-time degree seeking freshman who entered the university during the 1998-1999 academic year the persistence and graduation rate may be obtained from the Office of the Registrar.
+For the full-time degree seeking freshman who entered the university during the 2003-2004 academic year the persistence and graduation rate may be obtained from the Office of Institutional Effectiveness.